sixfeetup/2025_AIFD7_BattleOfTheBots/slides.md

 #### Calvin Hendryx-Parker, CTO
 #### Six Feet Up

+---

+# Why This Matters

+- AI coding assistants are transforming how we build software
+- Choosing the right tool can mean the difference between frustration and flow
+- Let’s find out which one delivers for real-world developers!

 # AI Coding Assistants {.r-fit-text data-background="images/2.png"}
 ## The New Pair-Programming Partners {.r-fit-text}